 So, when it comes to horses, there are currently two types of strangles vaccines.
 One is given in the muscle; one is squirted up the horse’s nose.
 Both have reported complications (to be fair, so do most vaccines), but here’ s the thing.
 There’s no good evidence that either vaccine prevents strangles.
 In fact, most countries in the world don’t vaccinate against strangles, and there’s no evidence that the disease rate is any different in those countries.

 I personally don’t recommend that any of my clients use any of the strangles vaccines on their horses.
 It’s one of those things were there’s not much evidence that it does any good, and there’s some evidence that it can cause harm (in terms of reactions, or, in the case of the vaccine, even conversion of the bacteria used to the disease itself).
 I think that the vaccine provides a false sense of security, and does little, if anything, to prevent the disease.
-I just don’t see the point.
+I just don’t see the point – and, of course, I am not at all against vaccination.

 2. If your horse – or a group of horses – is near a horse with strangles, vaccinate him/them immediately.
 (Probably not.)